filakhtov/gentoo-use-docs/dev-perl/Net-SSLeay.md

 It is safe to disable the flag.

-### libressl
-Switch to use the LibreSSL library instead of the OpenSSL one to provide required C crypto code.

-This flag should be toggled system-wide as only one of the libraries can be installed at the same time.

 ### minimal
 Only makes sense if the `test` flag is also enabled.
 Skip some of the dependencies required for extended test suites and execute only limited minimal regression tests.